#G0621* - Second-hand smoke in cars: Is it myth or fact?

 and Health,21 GASP (Global Advisors on Smokefree Policy)

-New Jersey20 and Action on Smoking and Health Scotland31 and
+Action on Smoking and Health Scotland31 and

 in recent peer-reviewed articles on exposure to second-hand